North Sea flood of 1953: Reaction

 Several neighbouring countries sent soldiers to assist in searching for bodies and rescuing people.
-The U.S. Army sent helicopters from Germany to rescue people from rooftops.
+The United States Army sent helicopters from Germany to rescue people from rooftops.
 Queen Juliana and Princess Beatrix visited the flooded area only a few days after.
-A large aid program, the National Relief Fund, was launched, and soldiers raised funds by selling pea-soup door to door.
+A large aid program, the National Relief Fund, was launched, and soldiers raised funds by selling pea soup door to door.
 Internationally, 100,000 commemorative postcards, featuring an illustration by Eppo Doeve, were sold.
 A national donation program was started and there was a large amount of international aid.
 The Red Cross was overwhelmed by contributions, and diverted some of the funds to assist residents of Third World countries.

 It was found that the flooding could have been 4 feet higher; the Rijkswaterstaat's plan concerning the protection and strengthening of the dikes was accepted.
-As a result, the Delta Works were authorized, an elaborate project to enable emergency closing of the mouths of most estuaries, to prevent flood surges upriver.
+As a result, authorization was granted for the Delta Works, an elaborate project to enable emergency closing of the mouths of most estuaries, to prevent flood surges upriver.